-Ganton Golf Club Course Review - Golf Monthly
+Ganton Golf Club Course Review - Top 100 Courses

-Ganton Golf Club Course Review - One of Britain's great inland courses, Ganton, the former Ryder Cup host, is steeped in history
+One of Britain's great inland courses, Ganton, the former Ryder Cup, Walker Cup and Curtis Cup host, is steeped in history

 Ganton Golf Club Course Review